lauraboterob/WindTurbine_Noise_prediction/README.md

 ## Outputs:
 The code presents some plots with the power spectrum density of the far-field noise at the wind turbine noise location in dB and dBA in the narrowband frequency and in dBA in 1/m of octave.
 It also saves .mat files with the far-field noise in pa^2 for the case of averaged results.

-For the case of instantanoeus results the code saves:
+For the case of instantaneous results the code saves:
 * ``S_pp_blade_inst`` that is the far-field noise in pa^2 of each blade at each azimuth location
 * ``S_pp_total_rot_blade_inst`` is the far-field noise in pa^2 of each blade integrated over one rotation
 * ``S_pp_total_rot_inst`` is the far-field noise in pa^2 of the entire wind turbine over one rotation